 Contact us and learn more about our faculty.

-Clinical experiences on and off-campus enable you to apply what you've learned and to work with patients across the age spectrum.
+Clinical experiences on and off-campus enable you to apply what you've learned and to work with individuals across the age lifespan.

 An authentic interprofessional teaching and learning environment where students and faculty can collaborate in clinical services, research, and the development of innovative practices.